MENU

 Cooking Time: 60 minutes

-This recipe can easily be multiplied and makes good leftovers.
+This recipe can easily be multiplied and makes great leftovers.
 Reheat gently.

 1 tsp. olive oil